 If you’re looking for a friendly LMS platform with no learning curve, Learnbook is a good place to go.
 The great thing about this LMS is that it’s loaded with interactive tools and features that will help bring life to otherwise boring and monotonous learning materials and quizzes.
 It also supports video conferencing should you wish to host synchronous training sessions.
 Feel free to record the classes and publish them as offline courses that your team can revisit anytime they need them.

 EduBrite is a good LMS choice if you’re planning to provide professional training and support not only for your employees but also for customers and partners.
-Here, you can create self-paced courses and certification programs, and even attach interactive elements such as Youtube videos and audios for higher engagement.
+Here, you can create self-paced courses and certificate programs, and even attach interactive elements such as Youtube videos and audios for higher engagement.
 It also supports multiple software integrations, which is perfect if you are already working with beloved learning platforms like Google Suite and Zoom.

 Forma LMS is a good learning management system example with a modern and responsive layout, designed to provide an easy and engaging experience for its learners.
 This LMS comes with a range of powerful tools that can help you create training courses without taking too much time and resources.
 Focusing on supporting corporate training, it also supports important functions like video conferencing, a certificate system, and a variety of calendars and event managers.
 They even produce custom reports, helping you quickly spot skill and knowledge gaps within your team.